0xbhvn/crashed-backend/README.md

    pre-commit install
    ```

+## Security Best Practices

+This project follows these security best practices:

+1. **Environment Variables**: All sensitive information (database credentials, API keys, etc.) should be stored in environment variables using a `.env` file.
+Never hardcode credentials in the codebase.

+2. **Configuration Files**: Configuration files like `alembic.ini` use placeholders instead of actual credentials.
+Real credentials are loaded from environment variables.

+3. **Git Security**:
+   - The `.env` file is added to `.gitignore` to prevent accidental credential commits
+   - Use `.env.example` as a template with dummy values for required variables

+4. **Database Security**:
+   - Connection strings should never be stored in code or configuration files
+   - Use parameterized queries to prevent SQL injection
+   - Implement proper access controls for database users

+5. **Logs**: Ensure logs don't contain sensitive information like passwords or tokens

+If you discover any security vulnerabilities in this project, please report them responsibly.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.